Quantum cluster approach to the topological invariants in correlated Chern insulators: Model and Method

 and $H_U$ is the Hubbard interaction,

-Here, $\langle ij\rangle$ and $\langle\langle ij\rangle\rangle$ denote the nearest neighbor (NN) and the next nearest neighbour (NNN) bonds, respectively. $\nu_{ij}=+1 (-1)$ if the electron makes a left (right) turn to get to the NNN site. $\mu$ is the chemical potential and is so chosen as to make the system at half filling.
+Here, $\langle ij\rangle$ and $\langle\langle ij\rangle\rangle$ denote the nearest-neighbor and the NNN bonds, respectively. $\nu_{ij}=+1 (-1)$ if the electron makes a left (right) turn to get to the NNN site. $\mu$ is the chemical potential and is set to be $U/2$ due to the particle hole symmetry of the system.
 Others are in standard notation.
-Throughout this letter, we use $t$ as the energy unit.
-Due to the pure imaginary NNN hopping $it'$, this model breaks the time reversal symmetry locally and there exits non-homogeneous flux in the honeycomb lattice but the total flux through every single hexagon is zero.
-As a consequence, in the non-interacting limit, the ground state of the system has a non-zero Chern number and is a quantum anomalous Hall insulator (QAHI) or a Chern insulator (CI).
+Throughout this work, we use $t$ as the energy unit.
+Due to the pure imaginary NNN hopping $it'$, this model breaks the time reversal symmetry locally and there exits nonhomogeneous flux in the honeycomb lattice but the total flux through every single hexagon is zero.
+As a consequence, in the non-interacting limit, the ground state of the system has a nonzero Chern number and is a Chern insulator.

-VCA\cite{PAD2003} is the variational version of cluster perturbation theory (CPT)\cite{SPP2002} while the latter is a quantum cluster approach to calculate the single particle Green's functions for interacting many-body systems.
+CPT \cite{SPP_PRL2000} is a quantum cluster approach accessing to the single particle Green's functions of systems with only onsite interactions.
 In CPT, the lattice is tiled into superlattice of clusters.
-The decoupled clusters are solved exactly and the inter-cluster single particle terms are treated as perturbations.
-The thermodynamic single particle Green's function $G(\omega,\mathbf{k})$ of the system is then obtained through an RPA-like equation:
+Each cluster is solved exactly and the inter-cluster single particle terms are treated as perturbations.
+Then the single particle Green's function $G(\widetilde{\mathbf{k}},\omega)$ of the system is obtained through a RPA-like approximation:

-where $G_0(\omega)$ and $V(k)$ represent the exact cluster Green's function and the inter-cluster single particle terms, respectively.
-CPT has the advantages that it treats local spatial quantum fluctuations exactly in small clusters and it can get the full momentum distribution of the spectral function after the periodization\cite{S2008}.
-However, due to the finite size effect, CPT alone cannot find spontaneous symmetry breaking phases.
-Based on the self-energy functional theory\cite{P2003}, VCA on the other hand, is able to touch such phases, by taking the decoupled clusters as the reference system and variating the grand potential with respect to added Weiss fields.
-A symmetry-breaking phase in VCA is reached if the grand potential takes its minimum at a finite value of the corresponding Weiss field.
+where $G_0(\omega)$ is the exact cluster single particle Green's function, $V(\widetilde{\mathbf{k}})$ is the intercluster quadratic terms, and $\widetilde{\mathbf{k}}$ belongs to the reduced first Brillouin zone (FBZ) of the superlattice.
+As is common in most quantum cluster approaches (except DCA), this tiling of superlattice usually partially breaks the translation symmetry, thus the single particle Green's function is not diagonal with respect to the momenta $\mathbf{k}$/$\mathbf{k}^\prime$ that belong to the FBZ of the original lattice \cite{S_arXiv2008},